Adri1C/scrap-mechanic-blueprint-import-export/README.md

 # Scrap Mechanic Blueprint Import-Export Guide

-This repository is attended to guide you into the implementation of an importation and exportation commands, allowing you to import and export your contraception blueprint from creative mode to survival mode.
+This repository is attended to guide you into the implementation of the importation and exportation commands, allowing you to import and export your contraception blueprints from creative mode to survival mode.

 The fact that commands `/import` and `/export` doesn't work natively is that they are not implemented in the creative mode, and not bind without the dev-mode enabled.